 Shoppers have come to expect online shopping to be a frictionless experience.
 They’ll be turned off by sites that don’t have a user-friendly checkout process.

-One way to combat this problem is to use a payment platform that accepts a variety of payment types and allows guest checkout for customers who don’t want to register.
+One way to combat these problems is to use a payment platform that accepts a variety of payment types and allows guest checkout for customers who don’t want to register.
 A secure payment processor, like Square, helps you manage fraud should it arise, and assures consumers that their information is safe.

-Keep an eye on how you are deploying discount code boxes on your site.
-According to Sale Cycle, a coupon code box sends some consumers to another web page to look for coupon codes because the presence of the box indicates to them that they are missing out on a deal and sends some to another web page to search for codes.
+Keep an eye on how you deploy discount code boxes on your site.
+According to Sale Cycle, a coupon code box indicates to customers that they are missing out on a deal and sends some to another web page to search for codes.
 If the customers leave the page, they may not return to finish their purchase, especially if they can’t find a coupon code.

-Offer a standard coupon code promoted next to the code box or have the box hidden by a link so that people with a code can still find it, but those without a code won’t notice it as easily.
+Offer a standard promo code next to the code box or have the box hidden by a link so that people with a code can still find it, but those without a code won’t notice it as easily.

 If your brand is socially conscious, don’t be shy about letting your customers know.
 If you care about economic transparency, for example, value-based pricing pairs socially conscious business decisions with product costs.
-Explain why you charge what you do for an item, and highlight if a portion of that money will go toward a relevant charity.
+Explain why you charge what you do for an item and emphasise that a portion of that money will go towards a relevant charity.

-Another way is to incorporate your values into your “about” section for your business.
+Another way to incorporate your brand values online is in your “About” section.
 Explain to consumers what social aspects are important to you, like fair trade practices, cruelty-free products, environmental sustainability, and more.
-Don’t just highlight these issues — be sure to indicate what steps you have taken to make sure your business aligns with them.
+Don’t just highlight these issues—be sure to indicate what steps you have taken to make sure your business aligns with them.

 You can also offer ways for shoppers to partner with you on key social causes.
-Maybe you pledge to donate a specified amount to a specific charity for every person who uses your branded hashtag in a social media post.
-Another strategy is to offer checkout donations where consumers can choose a charity that your company donates to, or they make a donation and you match it.
+Maybe for every person who uses your branded hashtag in a social media post you pledge to donate a specified amount to a charity.
+Another strategy is to offer checkout donations where customers can choose a charity that your company donates to, or they can make a donation that you match.

-Whatever your brand and its values, the internet, eCommerce, and social media have opened up a whole host of ways to convey who you truly are and reach customers who want to support your business in the digital space.
-The values upon which you have built your brand can also become the foundation for growing your online presence and digital customer experience reputation.
+Whatever your brand values, the internet, eCommerce, and social media have opened up a whole host of ways to convey who you truly are and reach customers who want to support your business in the digital space.
+The core brand values upon which you have built your business can also become the foundation for growing your online presence and digital customer experience reputation.